concscid/Joannard-and-Sanchez-Cid-2024/README.md

 3. Code used for antibiotic resistance gene screening in non-assembled Illumina reads (metagenomics and class 1 integrons)
 4. Code used for mobilome assembly and annotation (plasmid and viral contigs)

-Raw sequences are available at:
+Raw sequences are available at the DDBJ repository, BioProject PRJDB17794